 Sandia’s primary mission is ensuring the U.S. nuclear arsenal is safe, secure, reliable, and can fully support the Nation’s deterrence policy.
 Employing only the most advanced and failsafe technologies to fulfill our responsibilities as stewards of the nuclear stockpile, Sandia is responsible for the development, design and maintenance of approximately 90 percent of the several thousand parts found in any given weapon system, including radiation-hardened microelectronics.
 In support of this mission, Sandia National Laboratories has a significant role in advancing the "state-of-the-art" in microsystems research and development and in introducing microsystems into the nuclear stockpile.
 Microsystems incorporate radiation-hardened microelectronics as well as other advanced components such as micromachines, optoelectronics, and photonic systems.
 The MESA Complex is designed to integrate the numerous scientific disciplines necessary to produce functional, robust, integrated microsystems and represents the center of Sandia’s investment in microsystems research, development, and prototyping activities.
 This suite of facilities encompasses approximately 400,000 square feet and includes cleanroom facilities, laboratories and offices.

 In support of its primary mission as steward of the U.S. nuclear stockpile, Sandia has developed and delivered microelectronic products for over three decades.
 This expertise has also been applied to other national security needs.
 These include ensuring the nonproliferation of nuclear weapons and materials, reducing the threat from chemical and biological weapons, and providing advanced custom designs for other agencies involved in national defense.
-Sandia’s Application-Specific Integrated Circuit (ASIC) development team provides custom microelectronic products and engineering services that fulfil the needs of a diverse set of customers.
+Sandia’s Application-Specific Integrated Circuit (ASIC) development team provides custom microelectronic products and engineering services that fulfill the needs of a diverse set of customers.

 Sandia’s ASIC development team develops and maintains digital, analog, and mixed-signal design expertise along with a deep understanding of technology offerings and design methodologies to provide custom microelectronic products and engineering services that fulfill the diverse needs of our customers.
 We focus on developing unique, high reliability custom solutions for high consequence applications.